-EX 301 - DENTAL ASSISTANT EXTERNSHIP |
+EX 301 - DENTAL ASSISTANT EXTERNSHIP I

 Upon completion of a preparatory lab, students will be able to start their externship training.
-The first 40 hours will introduce them to their particular field.
-This involves, but is not limited to, obtaining a site, interviewing for a position, and starting the orientation process.
+The first 40 hours will introduce them to their field.
+Externship will begin following success interviewing for a dental position.